 If you’re looking to read more about the Paleo Diet, I have a few resources to recommend.
 The main links are free resources, the indented links are books available for sale on Amazon:

-The Rebel Fitness Guide - Yup, tooting my own horn here.
+The Nerd Fitness Academy – Yup, tooting my own horn here.
 I’m a fan of the Paleo Diet, but I know it can be intimidating, so I’ve created a diet philosophy that allows you to slowly ease into the Paleo lifestyle.
-I still include resources for vegans and vegetarians if that’s your thing, but I focused on making this whole “diet” thing enjoyable and educational.
+You can learn all about it with either Men’s Fitness 101 and Women’s Fitness 101.
+I still include minimal resources for vegans and vegetarians if that’s your thing, but I focused on making this whole “diet” thing enjoyable and educational.

 Mark’s Daily Apple - Easily the most comprehensive resource on the Internet for the Paleo Diet – Mark writes an article every weekday about everything Paleo, and it usually blows me away.
 Some of the posts can get overwhelming, so I suggest starting with his Primal Blueprint 101.